abhijith-athreya/similar-sent-generator/README.md

 ## Configuration Options

-- The main method which handles the input is: provide_alternate_sentence(...).
+* The main method which handles the input is: provide_alternate_sentence(...).
 This has the following modifiable parameters:
-* Fruit
-  * Apple
-  * Orange
-  * Banana
+  * num_versions = Number of similar versions required.
+This is just a request, and cannot be guaranteed.
+  * similarity_threshold = Value between 0 to 1.
+Higher value indicates closer sentences (this might also decrease the number of versions).

+## Samples